akuhara/Spec_Deconv/README.md

 Type `make` in the root directory.
 You may need to edit `Makefile` in accordance with the compiler you use and the path to the FFTW library.

+### Tips

+* For Intel compiler, a option flag, -assume byterecl, is mandatory.

 ## Synopsis

 `bin/spec_devonv Input_SAC_file_list (option flag)`